awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 1. The container image must implement the Lambda [Runtime API](runtimes-api.md)\.
 The AWS open\-source [runtime interface clients](runtimes-images.md#runtimes-api-client) implement the API\.
 You can add a runtime interface client to your preferred base image to make it compatible with Lambda\.

 1. The container image must be able to run on a read\-only file system\.
 Your function code can access a writable `/tmp` directory with 512 MB of storage\.
-If you are using an image that requires a writable directory outside of `/tmp`, configure it to write to a directory under the `/tmp` directory\.

 1. The default Lambda user must be able to read all the files required to run your function code\.
 Lambda follows security best practices by defining a default Linux user with least\-privileged permissions\.
 Verify that your application code does not rely on files that other Linux users are restricted from running\.